20 Incredible Things to Do in Wellington

 10. Take the ferry to Somes Island

 Somes Island or “Matiu” has a fascinating history from being an early Maori settlement to a prisoner-of-war camp to a quarantine station.
-Today, the island is rodent-free so the bird life here is as colourful as the island’s history.
+Today, the island is rodent-free so the birdlife here is as colourful as the island’s history.
 Spend at least 2-3 hours exploring the island before getting the ferry back to Queens Wharf in the city centre of Wellington.
+Guided walks on the island are available too.

 Location: Queens Wharf.